abcdlsj/gnar/README.md

    A example.com <your server ip>
    ```

-2. Start the Caddy server:
+2. Start the Caddy server(or if you have running caddy, you can skip this step):
    ```bash
    caddy run --config <gnar path>/server/caddy.json
    ```